rust-lang/style-team/guide/expressions.md

 If a struct literal is *small* it may be formatted on a single line.
 If not, each field should be on it's own, block-indented line.
-There should be a trailing comma in the mulit-line form only.
+There should be a trailing comma in the multi-line form only.
 There should be a space after the colon only.

 There should be a space before the opening brace.
 In the single-line form there